exclaimgames/exclaimgames.github.io/_pages/games.md

 <i class="fa fa-users" style="color:#03989e;"></i> 2-8 players | <i class="fa fa-stopwatch" style="color:#03989e;"></i> 20 mins | <i class="fa fa-birthday-cake" style="color:#03989e;"></i> 6+

+Gather the best set of golf clubs before the other players do.
+A hand building game with plenty of power-ups and penalties.

 <figure class="half">
 	<a href="http://placehold.it/1200x600.JPG"><img src="http://placehold.it/600x300.jpg"></a>
 	<a href="http://placehold.it/1200x600.jpeg"><img src="http://placehold.it/600x300.jpg"></a>
-	<figcaption>Gather the best set of golf clubs before the other players do.
-A hand building game with plenty of power-ups and penalties.</figcaption>
 </figure>

 ### Oh My Days!

 <i class="fa fa-users" style="color:#03989e;"></i> 2-6 players | <i class="fa fa-stopwatch" style="color:#03989e;"></i> 15 mins | <i class="fa fa-birthday-cake" style="color:#03989e;"></i> 6+

+Compete to win hands with cards based on days of the year.
+A strategic trick taking game with a unique blackjack-style twist.

 <figure class="half">
 	<a href="http://placehold.it/1200x600.JPG"><img src="http://placehold.it/600x300.jpg"></a>
 	<a href="http://placehold.it/1200x600.jpeg"><img src="http://placehold.it/600x300.jpg"></a>
-	<figcaption>Compete to win hands with cards based on days of the year.
-A strategic trick taking game with a unique blackjack-style twist.</figcaption>
 </figure>

 ### Group of Death